hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 5b0957e198f2   awesome_mahavira   1.24%     332.6MiB / 7.648GiB   4.25%     1.39kB / 0B   0B / 0B     34
 ```
 I am considering a setup in a cloud service with a container that runs an API calling this command.
-The energy usage of the other containers in the system whill  then be calculated.
+The energy usage of the other containers in the system can  then be calculated.
 It should be a lot of fun to do this, but I have not had time or opportunity.

+A recommended alternative is to install a Prometheus server on a container.
+Prometheus can scrape metrics from various
+endpoints in containers, e.g. include Prometheus for API monitoring with a /metrics endpoint.
+Open source
+software exists for Kubernetes clusters to measure energy usage: E.g. Kepler (uses AI model that consumes some energy)
+,or Scaphandre or PowerAPI.
+Prometheus I have used in some projects, the Kubernetes tools I have never tried.
+Kepler should
+be the easiest.